hardisgroupcom/sfdx-hardis/docs/salesforce-deployment-assistant-error-list.md

 - If you deleted {3}.{4}, or if you don't want to deploy it, do a search on {4} in all sources, and remove all XML elements referring to {3}.{4} (except in destructiveChanges.xml)
 - If {3}.{4} should exist, make sure it is in force-app/main/default/objects/{3}/fields and that {3}.{4} is in manifest/package.xml in CustomField section
 - If {3}.{4} is standard, the error is because {3}.{4} is not available in the org you are trying to deploy to.
 You can:
-  - Remove the reference to {4} in the XML of {1} ( maybe sf hardis:oject:clean:references can clean automatically for you ! )
+  - Remove the reference to {4} in the XML of {1} ( maybe sf hardis:project:clean:references can clean automatically for you ! )
   - Activate the required features/license in the target org

 ```